TiBarification/SCPDiscord-LabAPI/README.md

 * You can sync ranks from discord to the game, letting you automate things like supporter rewards and moderator positions.

-* You can also grant reserved slot automatically for specific discord roles, and automatically remove them if they lose their role.
+* You can also grant reserved slots automatically for specific discord roles, and automatically remove them if they lose their role.

 ## Download